 To store your records after playing them just hold the slightly bowed open inner sleeve horizontally in one hand while gently sliding the record in with the other hand.
 Never let the record plop down into a sleeve or jacket as this will eventually rip the seams.
 Finally take the inner sleeve with the record inside and carefully and without binding, slide it into the record jacket so that the opening of the inner sleeve is anywhere, but on the open side of the jacket.
 In other words the opening to your inner sleeve will be on top and the opening of the record jacket will be on the side thus providing double protection to the record inside from dust and room contaminants.

-Poly Outer Record Sleeves
+Protective Outer Record Sleeves

 While the inner sleeve is the most important for the actual vinyl record, you must protect the valuable artwork on the outer cardboard album jacket with an outer poly sleeve.
 If you don't, you will quickly get scratches and scuff marks or even tears on that beautiful artwork.

 When it comes to outer record sleeves the main difference will be the thickness of the plastic.
 Don't bother with the flimsy 1 mil. thick sleeves that feel like Saran wrap because they don't provide much protection, fold, crease and do not hold their shape.
 Instead insist on 3 mil. thick clear plastic poly outer bags or sleeves.
 They will hold their shape and provide more than enough protection to your record album jackets.
 For thicker multi-record boxsets, you'll need a wider outer sleeve.
 There are also outer sleeves for 7 inch record jackets.

 When new, these types of outer poly sleeves are clear, but as they age they get dirty, cloudy and scuffed so they need to be replaced periodically.
 This is a good thing because it's easier to replace a poly sleeve than the album covers they protect.